 We accept attachments in doc and pdf formats only.
 Please make sure all attachments are less than 1MB in size (the smaller the better) and filenames are no longer than 32 characters containing only English letters and/or numbers, otherwise, depending on your internet connection speed, you might not be able to complete your application and will need to re-apply.

 After you apply

-The PhD Admissions Office processes all applications and is then reviewed by the Director of the programme.
+The PhD Admissions Office processes all applications, which are then reviewed by the Director of the programme.
 The numbers of applicants, their quality (web application, research proposal, transcripts and references) and the availability of an appropriate supervisor are considered.

-- The final decision of admission is made by the PhD Co-Directors of the programme.
-If your application is successful we will inform you by the end of April 2021.
+- The final decision of admission is made by the PhD Director of the programme.
+If your application is successful we will inform you by the end of March 2023.

 - We aim to admit 20-25 new research students per year.